microlinkhq/browserless/README.md

 Providing a valid [deviceDescriptor](https://github.com/GoogleChrome/puppeteer/blob/master/DeviceDescriptors.js) object.

+The device will be used to recover and setup `userAgent` and `viewport`.

 #### userAgent

-It will setup an user Agent using
+It will setup User Agent using [page.setUserAgent](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetuseragentuseragent) method.

-Providing a valid [page.setUserAgent](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetuseragentuseragent) method.

 #### viewport